dpla/dpla-frontend/README.md

 We're using a local copy of [flexboxgrid](https://github.com/kristoferjoseph/flexboxgrid) to manage a 12-column grid.
 Review <http://flexboxgrid.com/> for documentation.

-## Pull requests

-We like clean commit histories:

-- Pull requests should be on an appropriately named branch eg. `feat-add-users`, `fix-encoding`
-- Pull requests should be squashed down to 1 commit and rebased with master, preferably before asking for a review.
-- Once merged, the feature branch should be deleted.

 ## Project Management

 [Desktop Design Prototype](https://invis.io/3FC6KEGQV)